Empirical Bayes When Estimation Precision Predicts Parameters: Theoretical results

 For some $\omega > 0$ and an independent Gaussian noise $W_i \sim \Norm(0,1)$, consider adding to $Y_i$ and subtracting from $Y_i$ some scaled version of $W_i$: \citet{oliveira2021unbiased} call $(Y_{i}^{(1)}, Y_{i}^{(2)})$ the \emph{coupled bootstrap} draws.
 Observe that the two draws are conditionally independent under \eqref{eq:gaussian_heteroskedastic_location}: The conditional independence allows us to use $Y_{i}^{(2)}$ as an out-of-sample validation for decision rules computed based on $Y_i^{(1)}$.
 We denote their variances by $\sigma_{i, (1)}^2$ and $\sigma_{i, (2)}^2$.

 The coupled bootstrap can be thought of as approximating sample-splitting the micro-data without needing access.
-We could imagine splitting the micro-data into training and testing sets, and think of $Y_i^{(1)}$ as estimates computed on the training data and $Y_{i}^{ (2)}$ as estimates computed on the testing data.
+We could imagine splitting the micro-data into training and testing sets, and think of $Y_i^{(1)}$ as training-set estimates and $Y_{i}^{ (2)}$ as testing-set estimates.
 We might compute decisions based on $Y_i^ {(1)}$ and evaluate them honestly with fresh data $Y_i^{(2)}$.
-The coupled bootstrap precisely emulates this sample-splitting procedure.
+The coupled bootstrap precisely emulates this sample-splitting procedure.\footnote{To see this, suppose $Y_{i} = \frac{1}{n_i} \sum_{j=1}^ {n_i} Y_ {ij}$ is a sample mean of i.i.d. micro-data $Y_{ij}: j = 1,\ldots, n_i$.
+Suppose we split $Y_{ij}$ into two sets, with proportions $\frac{1} {\omega + 1}$ and $\frac{\omega}{\omega + 1}$, respectively.
+Let $Y_i^{(1)}$ and $Y_i^{(2)}$ be the sample means on each respective set.
+Then the central limit theorem motivates that, approximately, \eqref{eq:coupled_bootstrap} holds for $Y_i^{ (1)}$ and $Y_i^{(2)}$.
+For instance, coupled bootstrap with a value of $\omega = 1/9$ is statistically equivalent to splitting the micro-data with a 90-10 train-test split.}